This topic defines terminology related to the Megaport network and services.

 Layer 2 of the OSI model is the data link layer.
 This provides node-to-node data transfer (a link between two directly connected nodes).
 Most Megaport virtual services (VXCs) operate at this layer.
-It is divided into Media Access Control (MAC) layer (controls how devices in a network gain access to medium and permission to transmit), and Logical Link Control (LLC) layer (responsible for identifying Network layer protocols and then encapsulating them and controls error checking and frame synchronization).
+Layer 2 is divided into Media Access Control (MAC) layer (controls how devices in a network gain access to medium and permission to transmit), and Logical Link Control (LLC) layer (responsible for identifying network layer protocols and then encapsulating them and controls error checking and frame synchronization).

 Layer 3 (L3)

 Layer 3 of the OSI model is the network layer.
 It translates logical network address into physical machine address (IP addressing).
 Layer 3 routers analyze traffic based on address details and forward appropriately, requiring knowledge of the details generally exchanged in BGP sessions for routing table exchanges.

 Letter of Authorization (LOA)

 A document that customers need to present to their data center provider to establish the physical cross-connect from their data center services to their Port.
 The LOA is provided via the Megaport Portal when a customer provisions a new Port.

 link aggregation group (LAG)